doriandevtech/PythagoreanFinderApp/README.md

 ## Next steps :
 - I am working on improving the UI experience + adding UITests and UnitTests ✅⛔️

-## Here the screenshot of my app ⤵️
+## Here are some screenshots of my app ⤵️

 ### Home Page view: